ky1007/CREATE/docs/README.md

 CREATE is a virtual canvas that allows users to type words, poems, or stories and see a those words translated into visualization of shapes and colors.

-Certain words or groups of words will trigger a specific shape that's either a circle, a triangle, or square.
-Each shape will be initialized with a specific opacity, color/gradient, size, and animation based on patterns of the words.
+Certain letters or patterns of letters will trigger a specific shape that's either a circle, a triangle, or square.
+Each shape will be initialized with a specific opacity, color/gradient, size, and animation based on the letters the user inputs.

 ## Functionality and MVP
 - [ ] Take user input and parse the input as one long string into a hash-like function